spec-framework/documentation/output/book.md

-###2\.1\.  *initializeWidgets* the widgets <sub>the MVP View</sub>
+###2\.1\.  the *initializeWidgets* method  <sub>\(the MVP View\)</sub>

-This takes care of the configuration of the different widgets themselves, without the interaction\.It is used to instantiate the subwidgets and to specify their default values and general behavior\.This focus in this method is to specify how the widgets will look like\.
+This method is used to instantiate the different widgets that are part of the UI and store them in their respective instance variables\.The configuration and default values of each widget are specified here as well\.This focus in this method is to specify what the widgets will look like and what their self\-contained behavior is\.It is explicitly **not** the responsibility of this method to define the interactions **between** the widgets\.

+    Note: For Ben: what happens with saving to the model ??

-In general `initializeWidgets` should follow the pattern:
+In general the `initializeWidgets` method should follow the pattern:

 -  widgets instantiation
--  widgets specification
+-  widgets configuration specification
--  set the order of focus
+-  specification of order of focus

 &nbsp;

-The code [1\.1\. ](#pattern) is an example of an `initializeWidgets` method\.
+    Note: For Ben: is the last step mandatory?
+What happens if there is no focus order?
+No tab focus or random?

+The code in figure [2\.1](#fig:pattern) shows an example of an `initializeWidgets` method\.It first instantiates a button and a list widget, storing each in an instance variable\.It second configures the button it by setting its label\.Third it specifies the focus order of all the widgets: first the button and then the list\.

+    Note: For Ben: is the code of this example correct and consistent with the explanation?
+(I changed it)

-<a name="pattern"></a>**Example of initializeWidgets**
+<a name="fig:pattern"></a>**Example of initializeWidgets**

     initializeWidgets

-    	button := self newButton.
+    	theButton := self newButton.
+    	theList := self newList.

-    	button label: 'I am a button'.
+    	theButton label: 'I am a button'.

     	self focusOrder
-    		add: button
+    		add: theButton;

-Note that this method is mandatory\.Each subclass need to override it\.
+    		add:theList.

+    Specifying this method is mandatory, as without it the UI would have no widgets.

 ####2\.1\.1\.
 Widget instantiation

-The instantiation of a widget can be done in two ways\.First if it is a basic widget \(like a button or a list\) which is instantiated, then the framework provides accesors for them\.The format of this accessors is `new[Widget]`\.By example `newList`, `newText`, etc\.The complete list of available widget creation methods can be found in the class *ComposableModel* in the protocol *widgets*\.

-Second if one wants to reuse any subclass of *ComposableModel* the widget needs to be initialized using the `instantiate:` method\.The example [1\.2\. ](#use_of_instantiate) shows how to instantiate a *MessageBrowser*\.
+The instantiation of a widget can be done in two ways: through the use of an creation method or through the use of the `instantiate:` method\.Considering the first option, the framework provides unary messages for the creation of all basic widgets\.The format of these messages is `new[Widget]`, for example `newButton` creates a button widget, and `newList` creates a list widget, as we have seen above\.The complete list of available widget creation methods can be found in the class *ComposableModel* in the protocol *widgets*\.Considering the second option, to reuse any composite widgets, i\.e\. a subclass of *ComposableModel*, the widget needs to be initialized using the `instantiate:` method\.For example, to reuse a *MessageBrowser*  widget, the code is ` self instantiate: MessageBrowser.`

-<a name="use_of_instantiate"></a>**How to reuse a MessageBrowser widget**

-    widget := self instantiate: MessageBrowser.

-###2\.2\.  *initializePresenter* the Presenter <sub>the MVP Interactor</sub>
+###2\.2\.
+The *initializePresenter* method <sub>\(the MVP Interactor\)</sub>

-This takes care of the interactions between the different widgets\.This method specifies the flow of exectution linking the sub widgets all together\.All the interaction between one widget and another is specified here\.
+This method takes care of the interactions between the different widgets\.By linking the behavior of the different widgets it specifies the overall presentation, i\.e\. how the overall UI responds to interactions by the user\.

-Usually this method is composed of actions to perform when a specific event is received\.Based on value holders, **Spec** event mechanism rely on the value holder announcements\.Value holders provide a single method `whenChangedDo:` to register a block to perform on change\.The propagation of those events build the whole interaction flow\.
+Usually this method consists of specifications of actions to perform when a certain event is received by a widget\.From the propagation of those events the whole interaction flow of the UI emerges\.In  **Spec**, the different widgets are contained in value holders, and the event mechanism relies on the announcements of these value holders to manage the interactions between widgets\.Value holders provide a single method `whenChangedDo:` that is used to register a block to perform on change\.In addition to this primitive  `whenChangedDo:` method, the basic widgets provide more specific hooks, e\.g\. when an item in a list is selected or deselected\.

+    Note: For Ben: please add an example that makes the button active when a list item is selected and inactive when a list item is deselected

-Moreover the basic widgets provide a full set of registration methods\.The whole API is described in the section [¿?\. ](#sec_where_to_find_what_I_want)\.
+The whole event API of the basic widgets is described in the section [¿?](#sec_where_to_find_what_I_want)\.